csuhta/inquisition-perks/readme.txt

 Rating: Poor

-This perk will give you a one-time pack of T2 armor and weapon schematics for mages.
-T2 equipment is not the best, T3 masterwork is.
+This perk will give you a one-time pack of tier 2 armor and weapon schematics for mages.
+Tier 2 equipment is not the best, tier 3 is.
 Don't buy this perk.

 ------------------------------------------------------------------------------+
 ROGUE SCHEMATICS (FORCES)